About the education welfare service

 School attendance

-Enforcing school attendance is the main role of the Education Welfare Service, but in practice Education Welfare Officers (EWOs) will work closely with schools and families in an attempt to avoid legal measures.
+Promoting school attendance is the main role of the Education Welfare Service.
+Education Welfare Officers (EWOs) work closely with schools and families in an attempt to improve school attendance and avoid legal measures.

-• Encourage parents to visit the school and discuss any concerns
+• encourage parents to speak with the school and discuss any concerns that they may have

-• Take court proceedings on behalf of the local authority
+• initiate court proceedings on behalf of the local authority where appropriate

 Help us improve wakefield.gov.uk